dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 I opened this thread https://forums.aws.amazon.com/thread.jspa?threadID=276055 maybe by the time you read this there will be a solution.

+For the time being, the build-event handler compares the project-name against the env var for CODEBUILD_PROJECT_NAME to filter only the one specified

 ## Exercising it
  * Create a branch and push it to your CodeCommit repository
  * Create a pull request for that branch - this should trigger CodeBuild